-Parklands is a happy, positive and homely modern bungalow providing a caring residential service for up to five adults with learning disabilities.
-Some individuals may also have additional complex needs including epilepsy, physical disabilities, visual and hearing impairment, and sensory loss.
+Parklands is a happy, positive and homely modern bungalow providing a caring residential service for up to five adults with profound multiple learning disabilities and additional complex needs including cerebral palsy, epilepsy, physical disabilities, visual and hearing impairment and sensory loss.

 Please fill out this form to download our brochure.